2020 Vienna attack: Attack

 The first shots were fired at 19:59:20, when Fejzulai fired at a group of people to his right.
-The group were chatting at the top of the Jerusalem-Stairs.
-Fejzulai fired two lethal shots at a 21-year-old man from that group.
+The group were chatting at the top of the Jerusalem Stairs.
+Fejzulai fired two lethal shots at a 21-year-old man in that group.
 Fejzulai ran north up Desider-Friedmann-Square and opened fire on a couple who were walking to his left, injuring one.
-Fejzulai continued north to the St. Rupert's Church and opened fire to his right on a beer garden located at the corner of Judengasse and the church.
+He continued north to the St. Rupert's Church and opened fire to his right on a beer garden located at the corner of Judengasse and the church.
 He wounded eight people with gunfire.
 After shooting at the beer garden, Fejzulai turned to his left and opened fire at the terrace of the Salzamt restaurant, fatally shooting a 25-year-old woman.
 The shooter ran north to reach the stairs to the courtyard of St. Rupert's Church, only to realize the gate was locked.
 He retreated to the entrance of a closed restaurant to reload his rifle.
 Fejzulai ran towards Seitenstettengasse while firing more shots at people, hitting no one.
 Once at Seitenstettengasse, the shooter encountered a 44-year-old woman as he was walking down the alley.
 He opened fire on her with his rifle, hitting her with three shots and causing her to collapse.
-The shooter continued walking until he reached the terrace of the Krah Krah restaurant, which was located on Rabensteig.
+The shooter continued walking until he reached the terrace of the Krah Krah restaurant, which is located on Rabensteig.
 He opened fire on the patrons and wounded seven of them.
 The shooter turned around and ran back to the woman he had shot in Seitenstettengasse.
 He pulled out a Tokarev handgun from his waistband and shot at her twice, killing her.
 The shooter reloaded his rifle and ran to the Kaktus bar.
 He fired a single shot from his rifle at the building, hitting no one.
 The shooter ran back to Rabensteig and turned to his left to go north.
 The shooter reached the corner of Franz-Josefs-Kai and Rabensteig, and walked to his right.
 A restaurant owner was about to lock his restaurant's entrance.
 The shooter fired at him and injured him lethally.
 One of the restaurant's employees was also injured.
 The shooter ran east, then north, up through a pocket park area just southwest of the tram tracks.
 He reloaded his rifle.
 At 20:03:45, two police officers in a police car confronted him.
 He fired at the officers, hitting one in the thigh.
 Fejzulai ran away down Franz-Josefs-Kai towards the courtyard of St. Rupert's Church.
 While he was running, a bystander threw glass objects at him.
 He even briefly stopped to shoot at a rental car, hitting no one.
 The attack ended when the gunman was shot by police at 20:08:48 at the courtyard of St. Rupert's Church.
 The police shot him from 50 meters distance.
 The shooter fired 80 rounds in total, firing 78 from the Zastava rifle and 2 from the handgun.
 Bullet holes were found on a tanker, making police believe Fejzulai intended to cause an explosion mid-shooting.